notalihassan/JavaScript/Learning_ChaiAurCode/09_advanced_one/notes.md

-##Console.log
+# Console.log

-# console is not a part of techniqal JS
+## console is not a part of techniqal JS
-# it is debugging/developer tool or debugger
+## it is debugging/developer tool or debugger
-# JS runs using C++ because V8 engine that runs JS is build usin C++
+## JS runs using C++ because V8 engine that runs JS is build usin C++
-# console bhi issi V8 enine me hota ha
+## console bhi issi V8 enine me hota ha

-##promises.js
+# -------------------------------
+# Promises.js

 ==> resolve ka .then(function()) k sth connection ha ==> resolve ko agr hum yah use nhi krte to jo .then wala function ha voh execute nhi hoga